 Postdoctoral Research Fellow, Radiological Sciences Laboratory

 Bio Dr. Erpeng Dai mainly focuses on technique development for high-resolution and high-efficiency diffusion MRI (dMRI).
 Previously, he optimized the navigator acquisition for multi-shot interleaved EPI dMRI and further combined it with simultaneous multi-slice (SMS) for improved scan efficiency.
-Meanwhile, he also merged SMS and multi-slab techniques (termed “SMSlab”) to achieve high-resolution isotropic imaging.
-Currently, Erpeng Dai is mainly working on high-resolution dMRI on ultra-high field (7T) systems.
+Meanwhile, he also merged SMS and multi-slab techniques to achieve high-resolution isotropic imaging.
+Currently, Erpeng Dai is mainly working on developing high-fidelity and high-resolution dMRI, cortical dMRI and microstructure studies.

 Professor of Radiology (General Radiology) and, by courtesy, of Pediatrics (Hematology/Oncology)

 Current Research and Scholarly Interests As a physician-scientist involved in the care of pediatric patients and developing novel pediatric molecular imaging technologies, my goal is to link the fields of nanotechnology and medical imaging towards more efficient diagnoses and image-guided therapies.
 Our research team develops novel imaging techniques for improved cancer diagnosis, for image-guided-drug delivery and for in vivo monitoring of cell therapies in children and young adults.